-The City of Powell community turned out on May 4 to make their voices heard and voted to approve the income tax restructuring proposal, also approved unanimously by Powell City Council.
-Sixty-six percent of Powell voters approved implementation of the income tax restructuring, which goes into effect on January 1, 2022.
+The city of Powell community turned out on May 4, 2021 to make their voices heard and voted to approve the income tax restructuring proposal, also approved unanimously by Powell City Council.
+Sixty-six percent of Powell voters approved implementation of the income tax restructuring, which went into effect on January 1, 2022.

 Powell City Council has appointed Amy Deere to serve as the new City Clerk.